The name ‘Davenies’ is thought to have originated from a local innkeeper, ‘Dawbeneys Farm’ is referred to in 1604.

 In September 1968 Mr J.C.
 Lucas was appointed Headmaster of Davenies, and would run the School with the help of his wife Molly for the next twenty-four years.
 By 1974 there were 170 day pupils, 10 full-time staff and 5 part-time staff.

 Further Headmasters were Mr Jones, Mr Nott and Mr Watson.
 Today Mr C. Rycroft is the Headmaster of Davenies School, having been appointed in September 2015.
-There are some 337 boys on the School roll and 80 dedicated full and part time staff.
-The School buildings have been adapted and enlarged to provide exceptional facilities within which to learn.
+There are some 337 boys on roll and over 70 dedicated full and part time staff.
+The School buildings have been adapted and enlarged to provide exceptional facilities.